 We believe raising awareness of bribery is vital to our accelerated business development in Japan and overseas.
 In response, we have established basic anti-bribery principles and specific behavioral guidelines.
 Moreover, to further reinforce ethical conduct and attitudes, we will use our code of conduct to do our utmost to prevent bribery-related acts (including facilitation payments).

 Our policy against antisocial forces and groups that threaten social order and safety is defined in our Basic Policy against Antisocial Forces.
-We fully recognize the importance of cutting all ties with antisocial forces from the perspective of social responsibility, compliance, and corporate defense, and all our directors, officers, and employees will strive to ensure the appropriateness of and safety in our duties by complying with this Basic Policy.
+We fully recognize the importance of cutting all ties with antisocial forces from the perspective of social responsibility, compliance, and corporate defense, and all our directors, officers and employees will strive to ensure the appropriateness of and safety in our duties by complying with this Basic Policy.

 The Internal Auditing Department reports directly to the Representative Director.
 It conducts periodic internal audits of each department and organization to confirm their compliance with internal regulations.
 Specifically, it prepares an internal audit plan for each fiscal year and provides suggestions and guidance for improving operations as required.
 It also confirms that suggested improvements are made.
 Results are then reported to the Representative Director and the audited departments.
 Additionally, it establishes regular opportunities for collaboration with the Audit Committee and accounting auditors to share information necessary for audits.

 Conducting, for all our directors, officers and employees, training sessions covering the prevention of various forms of harassment in the workplace, we are working to foster a correct understanding with regard to matters that contribute to occurrences of harassment, specific methods for its prevention and other aspects.
 Those matters include “abuse of rank/lack of awareness in the workplace” and a “lack of understanding and knowledge of values.”
 After having established insider trading control rules, we are also striving to improve the awareness and knowledge of legal compliance among our employees by, for example, conducting seminars and training sessions on insider trading regulations on a regular basis.
 As a goal for the fiscal year ending May 2030, we have set a target of achieving a 100% participation rate in compliance-related training.